natke/multilora/README.md

    In this example we'll use [Llama-3-8b](https://huggingface.co/meta-llama/Meta-Llama-3-8B)

    You need to register with Meta for a license to use this model.
 You can do this by accessing the above page, signing in, and registering for access.
 Access should be granted quickly.
+Esnure that the huggingface-cli is installed (`pip install huggingface-hub[cli]`) and you are logged in via `huggingface-cli login`.

 5. Locate datasets and/or existing adapters